brycevitale/secure-ai-facial-cloaking-defense/README.md

 # Quick Start

--This repository provides the **evaluation and analysis pipeline**.
+This repository provides the **evaluation and analysis pipeline**.
--Raw datasets and cloaked images are not included.
+(Raw datasets & cloaked images not included)

-1.Create a Python environment
+1. Create a Python environment, then:
-2.Then:

 ```bash
 pip install -r requirements.txt